We all love Open Source and I’m no exception.

-So sometimes customers want to see how our virtual test network (i.e. our emulator) is behaving, especially when they’re new to the product, and of course they need a measurement tool.
+So sometimes customers want to see how our software defined test network (i.e. our emulator) is behaving, especially when they’re new to the product, and of course they need a measurement tool.

 So this customer – I’ll call him John, emails in:

 When we run a test without impairment [any network condition which makes the network not perfect…], the system works as expected.
 If we run a single impairment (e.g. bandwidth only, or latency only) we see consistent results.

 But when we stack two impairments together we notice a significant drop in throughput, below the listed bandwidth.

 For example, if we configure a 1Mbps bandwidth limit and also 5ms delay, we notice less than 1 Mbps throughput average.
 This may be expected for a significant latency delay (e.g. 800ms) but we assumed that a small consistent latency delay would not significantly hamper total/average throughput but it apparently does.

 Ideally, we would like to know if this is known and expected, or rather, if it is a limitation of our setup, or maybe it’s the norm for all simulators.”

 “That’s very odd.
 We routinely test things like this and have not seen this kind of issue.
 As most people run iPerf3 in TCP mode (the default) there can be some big misunderstandings about how latency affects throughput (i.e. Bandwidth used).
 But John is right, 5ms of latency is very little.
 So I decide to do the test myself.”